Skip to main content

 The Cape Town location offers logistical advantages for the production and development of the UAV due to its proximity to several South African Air Force bases, such as Air Force Base Langebaanweg, Air Force Base Ysterplaat, and Overberg Air Force Base.
 These bases provide essential infrastructure for pilot training, aircraft operations, and weapons testing.
 Additionally, Cape Town's infrastructure, including its harbor and international airport, facilitates access to necessary raw materials.

-As highlighted in a soon-to-be-published interview, the new facility has enabled the company to increase its production capacity to 8 units annually, with a potential production capacity of up to 16 units by 2026, aligning with projected future demand.
+As highlighted in this interview, the new facility has enabled the company to increase its production capacity to 8 units annually, with a potential production capacity of up to 16 units by 2026, aligning with projected future demand.

 Milkor has developed several key components of the Milkor 380 internally, including communications, avionics, automation, and control systems.
 (Picture source: Army Recognition)